Want to Reach Seven Days Sober? Take It One Hour at a Time

 This is often due to the withdrawal symptoms being so bad that you’re desperate to alleviate them, or you feel that symptoms are subsiding so much that you believe you’re now ‘better’, or ‘cured’, so what harm would one drink or smoke do?

 Remember: Alcoholism is a cunning, baffling and powerful disease that can override any logical thinking.
 Drinking after a period of abstinence can have devastating consequences.

-In the words someone recovering from alcoholism, “the cravings I experienced were a strong, driving desire to have a beer.
+In the words of someone recovering from alcoholism, “The cravings I experienced were a strong, driving desire to have a beer.
 It felt like my brain just wasn’t fully functioning”.
 More.

 One of the hardest things about fighting this urge is the existence of ‘triggers’.